gmazoyer/looking-glass/docs/cisco.md

 Of all methods to create a restricted user, we know of two methods to achieve such setup:

-  * Role Based CLI [1][2] + access-class restriction
+  * Role Based CLI with Views [1][2] + access-class restriction
   * Privilege exec levels manipulation [3]

-We highly recommand the view method, though we will document both.
+We highly recommand the first method, though we will document both.

 ## Configuration: Views method